gkaf89/NCC-Trainings/docs/cuda/exercise-4.md

 ![](../figures/memory-hierarchy-in-gpus-1.png){align=middle}

- - Then we need to iterate elements within the block size and, finally with the global index.
+ - Then, we need to iterate elements within the block size and, finally, with the global index.
 These can be achieved with CUDA threads.

 <figure markdown>